sarturodev/gamejolt-api-plugin/README.md

 ### Let's make a request to the API

-Let's make the player receive the trophy in the game by calling the following function:
+Let's make the player achieve the trophy in the game by calling the following function:

 ```GDscript
 	var trophy_request = GameJoltAPI.add_achieved({